Lautaro-Garcia/cl-aubio/README.md

 This package contains the raw bindings, with no name processing or whatsoever.
 You should only use this package if I was super lazy and didn't provide a lispy binding for some function.

+### `aubio/examples`
+A package to contain all the examples of usage of the different aubio objects

 ## Aubio objects
 Before explaining each object by itself, I want to tell you that the guys and gals in charge of the aubio project did an extremely good